 Gibberellin in aloe vera acts as a growth hormone stimulating the growth of new cells.
 It allows the skin to heal quickly and naturally with minimal scarring.
 Aloe vera gel is also used to treat sunburns, moisturize the skin and it helps to reduce the appearance of stretch marks.

 Wash your face with water and pat dry.
 Using your fingertips or a Q-tip, apply the aloe directly to your problem areas.
 The aloe vera gel can be obtained from the aloe vera plant or purchased from the store.

 7. Sodium Bicarbonate or Just Plain Baking Soda

-Baking soda not only makes your refrigerator smell better or help cakes to rise, it is terrific as one of the DIY cures for acne.
+Baking soda not only makes your refrigerator smell better or help cakes to rise, but it is also terrific as one of the DIY cures for acne.
 This alkaline substance has antibacterial, anti-fungal, antiseptic and anti-inflammatory properties.

 When you apply the baking soda to your face, use circular motions to exfoliate, reduce inflammation, and balance the skin’s ph, which helps to reduce the occurrence of future breakouts.

 - Cleanse face before applying and test the skin to make sure your skin does not react negatively to it.